Anti-ghostwriting procedure and plagiarism detection policy

 We have a situation of the guest authorship " (" honorary authorship "), if the contribution of a given author is minimal or does not have a place, and in spite of this he/she is the author or co-author of a given publication.

 We invite all individuals involved in research in Poland, as well as economists from foreign scientific centers to cooperate with us.
 All the works sent to us are verified by the Scientific Council and after preliminary qualification shall be forwarded for anonymous evaluation by independent reviewers.

-- The article, together with literature and abstracts, must have the minimum length of 20 thousand characters and the maximum lengths of 35 thousand characctes with spaces.
-If the article is longer than 35 thousand characters, the author is charged with additional publication fee.
+- The article, together with literature and abstracts, must have the minimum length of 20 thousand characters.
+There is not set maximum limit of the length for the article.
+However, the standard Article Publication Charges are applied for the articles with the maximum lengths of 35 thousand characters with spaces.
+If the article is longer than 35 thousand characters, the author is charged additional publication fee.

 - Title references to any material that has been provided by a previous authors, or been published in another source should be set in harmonization with Harvard norms – APA styles (American Psychological Association 6th edition).
 The article must fulfill all the formatting and editorial criteria that are available in formatting template at website of the journal in download section.
 The articles should be prepared in the formatting template.